 Although you can explore the Indian River from the comfort of a charter boat, there’s another option out there for anglers with a little more experience: kayak fishing!
 If your dream fishing adventure consists of you winding your way down a fish-filled waterway, rod in hand, taking in some incredible scenery, this is an unmissable opportunity.

 Take it from us when we say that kayak fishing often appears easier to the untrained eye than it actually is!
 Firstly, you have to either pedal or paddle your kayak along these waters, which can oftentimes be shallow and skinny.
 Then, you have to combine it with wielding your fishing rod.
 It requires some serious strength and coordination.
 If you’re up for the challenge, it provides an experience unlike anything else.

-Where to Fish in Fort Pierce
+Where to go fishing in Fort Pierce?

 With such a wealth of locations to explore, knowing where to start your Fort Pierce fishing adventure can be a little daunting.
-Below, we’ve outlined our favorite inshore, nearshore, and offshore departure points, as well as letting you know why they’re so special.
+Below, we’ve outlined our favorite inshore, nearshore, and offshore departure points, as well as let you know why they’re so special.

 - Pepper Park Beachside: Located along the shorelines of the Atlantic on Pepper Park Beach, this 52-acre park offers up access to several shallow nearshore reefs that can be fished on foot.
 You’ll find Tarpon and Mackerel on offer here.
 There are clearly-designated fishing spots, making it a great option for beginners.

 - Fort Pierce Inlet State Park: Located right at the mighty Fort Pierce Inlet, common catches in this park include huge Redfish, Snook, Trout, and Flounder.
 You’ll be able to fish from land, and there’s also a canoe and kayak launch, too.
 A local tip: Wildcat Cove is a great spot to explore within the park on foot, and provides access to the Indian River.